ThreeGold127/minio-action/README.md

-# minio-action
+# Minio Client GitHub Action

-Github Action for downloading artifacts from an S3 using the mc client
+Action for using the mc client.